magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 └── maven-metadata-local.xml
 ```

-Also verify that the `valip` directory is still clean, because we did
+It is worth nothing that the `valip` directory is still clean, because
-not chain any `target` task:
+we did not chain any `target` task:

 ```bash
 tree